N1naa/N1naa.github.io/index.md

         The Architects of Connection perform some analysis of the relationships between towns.
         Before moving on to more complicated features, they analyze the degree of node connections in search of influential towns, meaning those with numerous links serving as crucial hubs for fast travel.
+The graph is well-connected with a high average degree, local clusters, and a short average path length (~2.53), but low density suggests room for new links.
+Feature engineering should focus on local structures, short paths, and global features due to the graph's connectivity.
       </p>
     </div>
   </div>